 - 3. Inspect and tighten all fasteners as necessary. - 4.
 Inspect drive sprocket for tooth wear and replace if tooth tips are pointed. - 5.
 Inspect the starter cord.
 Replace if frayed. - 6.
-Clean air filter.
-Inspect the air filter for holes.
+Inspect the air filter for holes and debris.
 Replace as necessary. - 7.
 Spray saw, guide bar, and chain with lightweight oil. - 8.
 Grease the chain tensioner.